1999 London nail bombings: Investigation and arrest

 Following the Brixton bombing, officials initially emphasised that IRA involvement was unlikely and that it was more likely to be the work of right-wing terrorists following the Stephen Lawrence Inquiry that was released at the time, or a 'copycat' of Edgar Pearce.
 On 19 April, Combat 18, a neo-Nazi terrorist organisation, claimed responsibility via telephone.
 By the time of the Brick Lane bombing a week later, which the police linked with the Brixton bombing, it was clear that a racist entity was behind the attacks.
 It also ignited fears of racial tensions, particularly after the release of the Stephen Lawrence Inquiry in February, and as Brixton was the scene of race riots in 1981.

 Although these had been described by the police as specifically race-hate attacks, they had issued a warning that a gay bar could potentially be the bomber's next target, and The Yard – a pub in the Soho area – had displayed a poster warning customers to be alert.
 On Thursday, 29 April, CCTV footage from the Brixton attack was given wide publicity after an image of the suspected bomber was identified on it.
 This caused Copeland to bring forward his planned bombing of the Admiral Duncan to Friday evening.
 Paul Mifsud, a colleague of Copeland, recognised him from the footage and alerted the police about an hour and twenty minutes before the third bombing.

 The Admiral Duncan bombing was linked to the previous ones by police, with far-rightists once again the prime suspects.
 Two hours after the bomb, the neo-Nazi White Wolves organisation claimed responsibility for the attack.
 It was feared other ethnic minorities, such as Jews and Asians, would be targeted next.
-Some synagogues stepped up security as a result.
+Some synagogues increased security as a result.

 Copeland was arrested that night once the police obtained his address, a rented room in Sunnybank Road, Cove, Hampshire.
 He admitted carrying out the three bombings as soon as he opened the door to the police, telling them, "Yeah, they were all down to me.
 I did them on my own."
 He showed them his room, where two Nazi flags were hanging on a wall, along with a collection of photographs and newspaper stories about bombings.

-In May 2021 the informant 'Arthur' who identified Copeland spoke to The Guardian about David Copeland and the contemporary threat from the extreme right.
+In May 2021, the informant 'Arthur' who identified Copeland spoke to The Guardian about David Copeland and the contemporary threat from the extreme right.

-In July 2021 the handler of the informant 'Arthur' published an article on the work of the Community Security Trust, which included David Copeland and such work continues now.